Penistone Parish Church

 Guide Booklet

-Local graphics designer Adele Tolladay (see gablelake) has worked her usual special magic to make it a pleasant object for the bookshelf.
+Local graphics designer Adele Tolladay (see Gablelake) worked her usual special magic to make it a pleasant object for the bookshelf.
 I urge everyone to purchase a copy.
 It costs around £3 and can be obtained from Penistone church, which is usually open Saturday mornings and Market Days for tea and biscuits.

 New and Improved Facilities